Have you ever wanted to see how science is done in a REAL research lab?

 Where: The Walter and Eliza Hall Institute, 1G Royal Parade Parkville, Victoria, 3052

 Special requirements: Guests must be at least 12 years old.
 Must wear closed-toe shoes.
+The minimum age for discovery tour attendees is 12 years old.
+All children need to be accompanied by an adult.

 For more information, contact Ms Jessica Tempany.